synclinical/heroku-buildpack-google-chrome/README.md

 - `127` for Chrome 127.x
 - `126` for Chrome 126.x

+When a specific major version is requested:

-During build, this version number is used to fetch the latest minor version within the specified major version from the Chrome for Testing API [`latest-versions-per-milestone.json`](https://googlechromelabs.github.io/chrome-for-testing/latest-versions-per-milestone.json).
+1. The buildpack queries the Chrome Version History API to find the latest minor version within the specified major version.
+2. It then constructs a URL to download the specific `.deb` package for that version from Google's servers.

+For example, if you set `GOOGLE_CHROME_MAJOR_VERSION=127`, the buildpack might install version 127.0.6350.0 (the latest 127.x version at the time of the build).

-If `GOOGLE_CHROME_MAJOR_VERSION` is not set, the buildpack will use the latest stable version by default.
+If `GOOGLE_CHROME_MAJOR_VERSION` is not set, the buildpack will use the latest stable version by default, downloading it from Google's direct download link for the current stable release.

 ## Channels

-You can choose your release channel by specifying `GOOGLE_CHROME_CHANNEL` as a config var for your app, in your app.json (for Heroku CI and Review Apps), or in your pipeline settings (for Heroku CI).
+Alternatively, you can choose your release channel by specifying `GOOGLE_CHROME_CHANNEL` as a config var for your app, in your app.json (for Heroku CI and Review Apps), or in your pipeline settings (for Heroku CI).